tanayshah1/studentcsa/_posts/tri2Review/2025-03-02-frqcorrections.md

 ```

 # 2014 Takeaways
-Key Takeaways from This FRQ (Stats & ScoreInfo Classes)
+- **Key Takeaways from This FRQ (Stats & ScoreInfo Classes)**:
-    1    Understanding Data Storage in Sorted Order
+  1. **Understanding Data Storage in Sorted Order**:
-    ◦    The scoreList (an ArrayList<ScoreInfo>) must maintain scores in increasing order.
+     - The `scoreList` (an `ArrayList<ScoreInfo>`) must maintain scores in increasing order.
-    ◦    No duplicate ScoreInfo objects should exist for the same score; instead, their frequency is incremented.
+     - No duplicate `ScoreInfo` objects should exist for the same score; instead, their frequency is incremented.

-    2    Proper Handling of the record Method
+  2. **Proper Handling of the `record` Method**:
-    ◦    If the score already exists in the list, increment its frequency.
+     - If the score already exists in the list, increment its frequency.
-    ◦    If the score does not exist, insert a new ScoreInfo object at the correct position to maintain sorted order.
+     - If the score does not exist, insert a new `ScoreInfo` object at the correct position to maintain sorted order.
-    ◦    The method should return true if a new score is added, false if an existing score is updated.
+     - The method should return true if a new score is added, false if an existing score is updated.

-    3    Efficiently Inserting a Score into a Sorted List
+  3. **Efficiently Inserting a Score into a Sorted List**:
-    ◦    Use a loop to find the correct insertion point.
+     - Use a loop to find the correct insertion point.
-    ◦    If the list is traversed and no larger value is found, append the score at the end.
+     - If the list is traversed and no larger value is found, append the score at the end.

-    4    Iterating Over an Array in recordScores
+  4. **Iterating Over an Array in `recordScores`**:
-    ◦    The recordScores method should call record for each score in the array to ensure all scores are properly inserted or updated in the database.
+     - The `recordScores` method should call `record` for each score in the array to ensure all scores are properly inserted or updated in the database.

-    5    Encapsulation in Object-Oriented Programming
+  5. **Encapsulation in Object-Oriented Programming**:
-    ◦    ScoreInfo encapsulates a score and its frequency with getScore(), getFrequency(), and increment().
+     - `ScoreInfo` encapsulates a score and its frequency with `getScore()`, `getFrequency()`, and `increment()`.
-    ◦    The Stats class is responsible for managing a collection of ScoreInfo objects.
+     - The `Stats` class is responsible for managing a collection of `ScoreInfo` objects.

-    6    Edge Cases to Consider
+  6. **Edge Cases to Consider**:
-    ◦    If scoreList is empty, the first score should be added directly.
+     - If `scoreList` is empty, the first score should be added directly.
-    ◦    If the new score is less than all existing scores, it should be inserted at index 0.
+     - If the new score is less than all existing scores, it should be inserted at index 0.
-    ◦    If the new score is greater than all existing scores, it should be appended at the end.
+     - If the new score is greater than all existing scores, it should be appended at the end.
-    ◦    Ensure no duplicate ScoreInfo objects exist; only the frequency should be updated.
+     - Ensure no duplicate `ScoreInfo` objects exist; only the frequency should be updated.

-AP Exam Tips Based on This FRQ
+- **AP Exam Tips Based on This FRQ**:
-✅ Follow the method contract – Return the correct boolean values in record.
+  - ✅ Follow the method contract – Return the correct boolean values in `record`.
-✅ Think about efficiency – Finding the correct insertion point should ideally take O(n) time.
+  - ✅ Think about efficiency – Finding the correct insertion point should ideally take O(n) time.
-✅ Test edge cases – Try inserting at the beginning, middle, and end of scoreList.
+  - ✅ Test edge cases – Try inserting at the beginning, middle, and end of `scoreList`.
-✅ Use helper methods when needed – recordScores relies on record, reducing redundant code.
+  - ✅ Use helper methods when needed – `recordScores` relies on `record`, reducing redundant code.
-✅ Maintain proper encapsulation – Avoid modifying ScoreInfo directly outside its class.
+  - ✅ Maintain proper encapsulation – Avoid modifying `ScoreInfo` directly outside its class.

+- **Skills Tested**:
-This FRQ mainly tests your ability to work with ArrayLists, maintain order, and properly update data—important skills for the AP CS A exam! 🚀
+  - Working with `ArrayLists`, maintaining order, and properly updating data are important skills for the AP CS A exam! 🚀

 # 2015 FRQ
 ```java